Apple HomePod Mini 2: everything we know so far and 4 things we want

 Apple HomePod Mini 2: new design?

-While the HomePod Mini is a well-designed speaker, which finds a balance between compact form and wide-reaching audio function, there may be some changes in the new model.
-One such evolution is expected to come in the form of colour.
-It seems that Apple might refresh the colour options with more to pick from.
+While the HomePod Mini is a well-designed speaker, which finds a balance between compact form and wide-reaching audio function, we'd expect changes to the new model.
+One such evolution is expected to come in the form of external aesthetics, and it seems that Apple might refresh the colour options with more to pick from.

 Apple HomePod Mini 2: 4 features we'd like to see